nickheaphy/BigSpender/README.md

 ### Reporting

-Todo - still need to decided how to show.
+Todo - still need to decided how to show reports.

 Currently there is a `report.py` that I have been working on.
-The is intended to output an image that will be displayed on a Kindle in our kitchen.
+The is intended to output an image that will be displayed on a [Kindle](kindle/README.md) in our kitchen.
 At the moment I am still trying to figure out what to display (that is more than just showing how much more money my wife spends than I do...)

 ## Todo